Gheith-Abandah/classify-arabic-poetry/README.md

 Yousef, W. A., Ibrahime, O. M., Madbouly, T. M., Mahmoud, M. A., El-Kassas, A. H., Hassan, A. O. Albohy, A. R., 2018.
 Poem Comprehensive Dataset (PCD).
 Available: https://hci-lab.github.io/ArabicPoetry-1-Private/#PCD

 For a description of this dataset, refer to the following paper:
 Gheith A. Abandah, Mohammed Z. Khedher, Mohammad R. Abdel-Majeed, Hamdi M. Mansour, Salma F. Hulliel, Lara M. Bisharat, 2020.
-Classifying and diacritizing Arabic poems using deep recurrent neural networks.
-Submitted for publication
+Classifying and diacritizing Arabic poems using deep recurrent neural networks, Journal of King Saud University - Computer and Information Sciences, Accepted, Dec 2020.

 2. Python program for training and testing an RNN model to classify Arabic poetry.
 Refer tot eh above paper for information about this model.
 Classify_Poems_web.py